 For those not willing to let the dust settle on the Satanic roots of the story, you’ve still got a chance.
 Barone’s scientific explanation circled back to the folklore without her evening knowing it.
 Devil’s Rock here in Stafford is made of Lockport Dolostone, and she told me that’s the same rock that caps Niagara Falls.
 Just north of the falls you can find Devil’s Hole Cave.
-Plus, while it’s an entirely different type of rock, I’ve seen some old postcards referring to “Devil’s Bedroom” in Panama, New York!
+Plus, while it’s an entirely different type of rock, there’s a “Devil’s Den” in Panama Rocks!

 So, just maybe all those rocks aren’t solely related by glaciers!

 It seems likely the rock here in Stafford is indeed a glacial erratic.
 But that doesn’t entirely disprove the story that the antichrist once slept soundly next to it.
 But even if Satan wasn’t actually chained here, you’re looking at something formed millions of years ago.
 Go check it out before it’s lost in battle with the Western New York weather!